keyiflerolsun/samba/README.md

 **NOTE3**: optionally supports additional variables starting with the same name, IE `SHARE` also will work for `SHARE2`, `SHARE3`... `SHAREx`, etc.

+**NOTE4 - Avahi Service**: By default, Avahi daemon runs to allow mDNS (Bonjour) service discovery.
+This allows computers on your network to automatically discover the Samba share.
+To disable Avahi:
+- Use `-a no` flag in docker run command, or
+- Set `AVAHI=no` environment variable

+Disabling Avahi can be useful if you want to use only IP-based connections or reduce resource usage.

 ## Examples

 Any of the commands can be run at creation with `docker run` or later with